 The underlying difference in those with hypermobility, is that these people usually a more flexible type of collagen.
 Collagen is the fibrous substance that makes up the ligaments and capsules that surround and support our joints, tendons that join muscles to bone, and is an important component of our skin, other connective tissues, our gut, nerves and blood vessels.
 This is why some people with hypermobility will not only be flexible in their joints but may have digestive issues (Irritable bowel syndrome - IBS, reflux, bloating etc), circulatory issues (feeling faint when standing up too quickly, dizziness, racing heart), stretch marks and scar easily.

 A health professional may diagnose h-EDS when there is a family history and other characteristics consistent with this condition.
 Incidence of h-EDS is estimated to be as high as 1% of the population.
 Yet despite this HSD and h-EDS are both generally poorly managed and poorly diagnosed even in Australia.

-You can take a quick test here on our physiotherapy for hypermobility page, to get a general gauge of your likelihood on having hypermobility.
+You can take a quick test for hypermobility here on our physiotherapy for hypermobility page, to get a general gauge of your likelihood of having hypermobility.

 Getting help for hypermobility in Brisbane?